TakashiYoshinaga/ChatGPT-A-Frame-Sample/README.md

 This is the simplest sample to achieve one round-trip conversation with ChatGPT. <br>
 (previous context is not taken into account).
 ### KeepPreviousScene
-This is a sample that uses previous scene information when sending prompt.
+This is a sample that uses previous scene information when sending a prompt.
 ### KeepChatHistory
 This is a sample that uses a response that takes into account several rounds of conversation with ChatGPT
 ### ZapWorksAR